cenatus/situationists-walkman/README.md

 }
 ```

-If the device doesn't support geo tracking, the sample project will stop.
-Optionally, the app presents the user with an error message and continue the experience at a limited capacity without geo tracking.
+If the device doesn't support geotracking, the sample project will stop.
+Optionally, the app presents the user with an error message and continues the experience at a limited capacity without geotracking.

 ## Display an AR View and Map View